MicrosoftDocs/sdk-api/sdk-api-src/content/tom/ne-tom-__midl___midl_itf_tom_0000_0000_0001.md

 Handle the Ctrl+Shift+= key combination in a math zone.

-#### - tomMathArabicAlphabetics
+#### - tomMathTab

-Use Arabic math alphabetics for variables.
+Handle the Tab key inside a math object.

-#### - tomMathAutoCorrectOpPairs
+#### - tomNeedTermOp

-Autocorrect operator pairs.
+A terminating operator is needed.
+Only used with a degenerate range for formula autobuildup.

-#### - tomMathAutoCorrectExt
+#### - tomPlain

-Invoke external autocorrect in manual build up.
+Build down for plain text.

 #### - tomShowEmptyArgPlaceholders